MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/a-glossary-of-common-terms-in-the-ethereum-crypto-space.md

 * Another fancy version of your private key, which is actually used to derive multiple private keys.
 * A (typically) 12- or 24-word phrase that allows you to access an infinite number of accounts.
-* Used by Ledger, TREZOR, MetaMask, Jaxx, and others.
+* Used by Ledger, Trezor, MetaMask, Jaxx, and others.
 * Originates from [BIP 39 Spec](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 * The accounts you can access with this phrase are determined by the "path."
 * Example 12-words: `brain surround have swap horror body response double fire dumb bring hazard`.